FAQ’s

 Upon purchase of your home, all residents in the project are members of a home owners association (HOA).
 Wolf Creek Lodge members pay monthly assessments to the HOA to cover a variety of community expenses including a reserve fund for future replacement costs.
 The HOA board (which consists of all members) can make adjustments to the assessments to reflect reality.
 Ultimately, the community itself controls the HOA budget.

 The HOA fee for each home ranges from $361 to $457 per month (2024 budget), depending on the size of the home.
 Add $17 per month if you plan to purchase a covered parking space.
+Anticipate a 25% increase in HOA fees for 2025.
 Some of the items covered by HOA fees include:

 - Property and liability insurance for buildings.
 This doesn’t cover personal property and liability, but owners generally only need “contents” or condo insurance for their personal property